tyc/successfulunittest/manuscript/Basic_Concepts.md

 Instruction coverage is a measure of how much of the code was tested.
 This type of coverage is also known as statement coverage, code coverage or C0 coverage.

 The measure for instruction coverage is whether the C code is executed during the test.
-If the code was executed at least once, it is marked as executed and counts towards the measure.
-If the measure is less than 100%, not all the code in your function was executed during the testing.
+If the code was executed at least once, it is marked as executed and counts towards the measurement.
+If the measurement is less than 100%, not all the code in your function was executed during the testing.
 Not achieving 100% coverage does not always mean that you have uncovered some dead code.
 It could also show that the stimulus that you have used in the testing is not suitable.

 The coverage does not matter how many times the C code have been executed.
-It also does not care if the code has correct behaving.
+It also does not care if the code has correct behaviour.

 The coverage is calculated by the number lines of code executed divided by the number of available lines of code for execution.
-To get a better understanding when assess this metric, it is a good idea to also take into the account of the number of lines of code as well as the percentage.
+To get a better understanding when assessing this metric, it is a good idea to also take into the account of the number of lines of code as well as the percentage.

 Sometimes, your coverage tool measures this metric at assembly language level.
 It takes a measure of all the addresses which are occupied with code.
 When executing, it logs all the addresses which have been executed.
 This is a more accurate measure but it is dependent on the architecture and compiler and platform used.
 Yet, to keep you code platform independent, your test results should also be platform independent as well.

 ### Branch Coverage

 Branch coverage is a measure of whether branches of code was executed or not.
 It is relates to decision making and the branches it takes when those decision are made.
 The `if` clauses are main focus here.
+The `switch..case` is also in focus here as well.

 This type of coverage is also known as C1 coverage.